EficodeDemoOrg/copilot-advanced-exercises/README.md

    * Verify they follow domain-specific instructions
    * Check that they don't cross domain boundaries inappropriately

-### 6. Implement Features Using Your Domain System
+### Exercise 6: Implement Features Using Your Domain System
 * **Purpose:** Apply your domain specialists, workflows, and instructions to build real features.
 This is where everything comes together.

 #### Planning Implementation with AI (AI as Sparring Partner)